Tal-Schhlezinger/Real-Time-Snake-AI-with-Safety-Constraints/README.md

 ## Survival vs Progress

-Maintaining a safe path (head to tile) guarantees survival, but does not guarantee progress.
+Maintaining a safe path from head to tail guarantees survival, but does not guarantee progress.

-A naive strategy, like eating apple while mentaining path from head to tile, can enter long cycles where the snake survives indefinitely while incapable of eating the apple.
+A naive strategy, like eating apple while maintaining a path from head to tail, can enter long cycles where the snake survives indefinitely while incapable of eating the apple.

 For example: